Threezh1/SubdomainFinder/README.md

 The reason for writing this tool is that my computer can't use Sublist3r, I don't want to spend time configuring the environment for it.

-Also, since I don't know enough about multithreading now, I didn't add the part of the blast subdomain, I believe I will add it in later versions.
+Also, since I don't know enough about multithreading now, I didn't add the part of the brute subdomain, I believe I will add it in later versions.

 When collecting the netcraft part, refer to [Sublist3r](https://github.com/aboul3la/Sublist3r).
 The rest is written by myself.